blanes/TeacherCast/README.md

 You are done.

-NOTE: If you like this procedure and fint it useful, consider a donation:
+NOTE: If you like this procedure and fint it useful, consider a donation (PayPal):

 ![qrcode (1)](https://github.com/blanes/TeacherCast/assets/3591929/e0746a99-a0c9-495c-9578-33bc52d6b60d)